mohamedyd/awesome_resources/ml-datasets-models.md

 * [Generative AI projects for your resume](https://github.com/aishwaryanr/awesome-generative-ai-guide/blob/main/resources/gen_ai_projects.md): Boost your resume with these amazing Generative AI project ideas, each designed to provide practical experience and highlight your skills with the latest technologies.

-* [LLM Explorer: A curated list of open-source LLM models](https://llm.extractum.io/): LLM EXPLORER catalogs about 35,000 open-source LLMs and features really cool LLM categories like: Code Generating Models, Instruction-Based LLMs, Uncensored LLMs, LLMs Fit in 4GB RAM, Trending LLMs & Hot Picks and many more!
+* [LLM Explorer: A curated list of open-source LLM models](https://llm.extractum.io/): LLM EXPLORER catalogs about 35,000 open-source LLMs and features cool LLM categories like: Code Generating Models, Instruction-Based LLMs, Uncensored LLMs, LLMs Fit in 4GB RAM, Trending LLMs & Hot Picks and many more!

 * [LLM-Finetuning](https://github.com/ashishpatel26/LLM-Finetuning): This project focuses on efficiently fine-tuning large language models using LoRA and Hugging Face's transformers library.